vue-styleguidist/vue-styleguidist/docs/Webpack.md

 Styleguidist uses [webpack](https://webpack.js.org/) under the hood and it needs to know how to load your project’s files.

 *Webpack is a peer dependency but your project doesn’t have to use it.
-React Styleguidist works with webpack 1 and webpack 2.*
+Vue Styleguidist works with webpack 1 and webpack 2.*

 ## Reusing your project’s webpack config